-1 in 3 New Yorkers does not have enough income and earnings to pay for basic necessities.
+1 in 3 New Yorkers don't have enough income and earnings to pay for basic necessities.
 United Way of New York City wants to change this.

 If children cannot learn to read, how can they read to learn?
 Research shows that children who do not read proficiently by the end of third grade are 74% more likely to leave school without a diploma than proficient readers.
 And in neighborhoods like the South Bronx, as many as 7 out of 10 third grade students haven’t reached this crucial milestone of reading by third grade.

 ReadNYC is UWNYC’s response to this crisis.
 In neighborhoods like Mott Haven and Brownsville, we are enveloping children, families, schools, and community partners with the resources to get children reading on grade-level by third grade, while simultaneously helping their parents establish financial security and a stable home environment.

 The 2014 New York City Self-Sufficiency Report shows that a critical driver of a family-supporting wage is education—80% of the people without a high school degree are living below the standard of self-sufficiency.
 In many of our city’s neighborhoods, students do not have the support they need to graduate high school and become financially secure.
 In Brownsville, one of New York City’s most challenged neighborhoods, 7 in 10 children cannot read at grade level and more than half of students are not graduating high school—these rates are among the lowest in the city.

 EducateNYC is UWNYC’s community schools initiative that brings the supports and services needed to remove barriers and help students succeed in school.